Jessica Hooten Wilson

 Pepperdine University

-Jessica Hooten Wilson is the inaugural Seaver College Scholar of Liberal Arts at Pepperdine University and formerly Louise Cowan Scholar in Residence at the University of Dallas.
-She is the author of several books, most recently The Scandal of Holiness: Renewing Your Imagination in the Company of Literary Saints.
-Her book Giving the Devil his Due: Flannery O’Connor and The Brothers Karamazov received a 2018 Christianity Today book of the year in arts and culture award.
+Jessica Hooten Wilson is the Fletcher Jones Chair of Great Books at Pepperdine University.
+She is the author of several books, most recently Flannery O’Connor’s Why Do the Heathen Rage?: A Behind-the-Scenes Look at a Work in Progress.
+Her book Giving the Devil his Due: Flannery O’Connor and The Brothers Karamazov received a 2018 Christianity Today book of the year in arts and culture award and The Scandal of Holiness received a 2022 Award of Merit.
 In 2019 she received the Hiett Prize for Humanities from the Dallas Institute of Humanities and Culture.
-She is co-editor of Learning the Good Life: From the Great Hearts and Minds that Came Before and the volume Solzhenitsyn and American Culture: The Russian Soul in the West, a collection of essays on the legacy of Aleksandr Solzhenitsyn.
 Other awards include a Fulbright Fellowship to Prague, an NEH to study Dante in Florence, a Biola University sabbatical fellowship funded by the John Templeton Foundation, and the 2017 Emerging Public Intellectual Award.
 She is a Senior Fellow at The Trinity Forum.
+She also received a grant from the Lilly Endowment Inc. and Wake Forest University for her project with Paul Begin, Cultivating Virtue via Great Books Pathway Through the Core Curriculum.